SebastianCo1126/TC20237-contextFreeGrammar/README.md

 ### Description

-I chose to generate the grammar to create a simple, indefinite, one-varable integral.
+I chose to generate the grammar to create a simple, indefinite, one-variable integral.
 This is to be constructed with constants (numbers 0...9), the variable x, the integral symbol which in this case is going to be represented by a back slash '\', the exponentiation symbol '^' and finally the differential 'dx'.
 All of this to construct our grammar.